 Your dog is your favorite person anyway — why not plan the perfect vacation with them?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Memorial Day weekend marks the unofficial start of summer vacations and road trips.
+Memorial Day weekend marked the unofficial start of summer vacations — and road trips with dogs, of course.
 Whether you are thinking of going on a brewery tour with your pup or heading to the beach, there are plenty of dog-friendly travel options.
-But there are a few things to consider before heading off on that spectacular road trip with your dog.
+But there are a few things to consider before heading off on that spectacular road trip with your pup.

-Road trips involve a decent amount of time in the car, so it’s important to think about how your dog will safely ride with you.
-A crate or specially designed dog seat belt (that is well fitted) will help keep your dog safe in the event of an accident while also preventing distraction while you drive.
-The crate or seat belt should be set up in the backseat, away from airbags which can be fatal.
-The cargo area of hatchbacks and SUVs isn’t ideal because of crumple zones, but you might need to put a crate there because of space restraints if you’re traveling with multiple people.
+Road trips with dogs involve a decent amount of time in the car, so it’s important to think about how your dog will safely ride with you.
+A crate or specially designed dog seatbelt (that is well-fitted) will help keep your dog safe in the event of an accident while also preventing distractions while you drive.
+The crate or seatbelt should be set up in the backseat, away from airbags which can be fatal.
+When you’re going on a road trip with dogs, the cargo area of hatchbacks and SUVs isn’t ideal because of crumple zones, where the most damage could happen to a vehicle.
+But you might need to put a crate there because of space restraints if you’re traveling with multiple people.

 Oh, and be sure to get your dog used to their restraint before you need to use it by easing them into longer rides.
 You don’t want a multi-hour road trip to be their first time in a crate or seat belt.

 How can I ensure my pup is safe during the road trip?

 1. Schedule lots of stops.

 Let your dog get out of the car to stretch, pee or poop, and burn off some energy.

 Some dogs get nauseous in the car, so it’s best to slowly build up to longer trips.